• Skip to main content

 How to Serve

 Cut into pieces and serve with your favorite dipping sauce.
-I love soy, vinegar with raw onion dip (get the recipe).
-It's tangy, salty, and sweet.
+I love soy, and vinegar with raw onion dip (get the recipe).
+It’s tangy, salty, and sweet.
 I recommend reducing the amount of salt if you like using this dip too!

 Other popular dips for lechon kawali are spiced vinegar, liver sauce (also known as lechon sauce), and ketchup or sweet chili sauce.

-What to serve with Lechon Kawali
+What to Serve with Lechon Kawali

 Lechon kawali is usually served as a main dish with a warm cup of rice and vegetables on the side.
-You can also use it as a topping for pancit bihon, pancit canton, palabok and laing.
+You can also use it as a topping for pancit bihon, pancit canton, palabok, and laing.

 Watch the Lechon Kawali Recipe Video

-Filipino Dessert and Snacks
+Filipino Desserts and Snacks

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow along on Facebook, Pinterest, and Instagram for all of the latest updates.

-Crispy Lechon Kawali (Air-fryer or Oven)
+Crispy Lechon Kawali (Deep Fry, Air Fry or Oven)

 5 from 3 votes